oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ### Preventing Mix-Up Attacks

+When an OAuth client can only interact with one authorization server, a mix-up defense is not required.
+In scenarios where an OAuth client interacts with two or more authorization servers, however, clients MUST prevent mix-up attacks.
-In order to prevent mix-up attacks, clients MUST only process redirect responses of the authorization server they sent the respective request to and from the same user agent this authorization request was initiated with.
-Clients MUST store the authorization server they sent an authorization request to and bind this information to the user agent and check that the authorization response was received from the correct authorization server.
-Clients MUST ensure that the subsequent access token request, if applicable, is sent to the same authorization server.
-Clients SHOULD use distinct redirect URIs for each authorization server as a means to identify the authorization server a particular response came from.
+In order to prevent mix-up attacks, clients MUST only process redirect responses of the issuer they sent the respective request to and from the same user agent this authorization request was initiated with.

+See {{mixupcountermeasures}} for a detailed description of two different defenses against mix-up attacks.

 ### Invalid Endpoint